-We tapped our first tree in 2009, after being laid off of work in the spring.
-I started off with 24 taps/12 trees and a 30 gallon cast iron kettle and a wheel borrow to haul sap.
+We tapped our first tree in 2009 after being laid off of work in the spring.
+I started off with 24 taps/12 trees and a 30 gallon cast iron kettle and a wheelbarrow to haul sap.
 Needless to say, I got a lot of sap and couldn't keep up boiling.

-So the next year, 2010; I updated with a wood-fired, 2'x6'x12" flat pan which held 100 gallons of sap and a 4-wheeler.
-Now this was fun, I could keep up boiling and haul sap without a problem.
+The next year, 2010; I updated with a wood-fired, 2'x6'x12" flat pan which held 100 gallons of sap and a 4-wheeler.
+This was fun, I could keep up boiling and haul sap without a problem.
 Well, now I needed more sap.

 In 2013, we purchased a 400 gallon vacuum holding tank to hold all our sap.
 Needless to say, we got a lot of sap!!
 My evaporated ran 27 days straight day and night non-stop.
 Eating about 10 cords of wood!!
 Well, now I was getting too much sap and couldn't evaporate it fast enough.
 The fall of 2013, I meet a good friend "Allen" in Wisconsin and he approached me and asked me if wanted to purchase his equipment!
 WOW---his equipment was huge!
 Like he said, "if your going to jump in, you might as we wet!"
 We purchased his equipment and had to build a shed.